LoneDev1989/japin-about/index.md

 * [wasabeef picasso transformations](http://github.com/wasabeef/picasso-transformations)
 * [cats oss android GPUImage](http://github.com/cats-oss/android-gpuimage)

-**Vote of Thanks**
+Japin uses Google Firebase in its backend.
+The [terms of Firebase](https://firebase.google.com/terms/) contains all related licenses.

+### FAQs
+Below are some possible FAQs which I think, will pop up at first. list of FAQs will increase in future.

+* What inspired the name "Japin" and its logo?\
+The logo of Japin is inspired partially by instagram and the shield of Captain America!
+Thje name "Japin" is a short for Just Another Picture Network, and yes it is inspired from "Jarvis" - Just A Rather Very Intelligent System!

+* What is the business model of Japin or LoneDev?\
+Japin is a ad supported free Android app.
+Japin uses only banner ads and that too only in the activity that talks too much with the server.
+This is to make the app as less annoying as possible.
+LoneDev is an indipendent app creator with no financial backers so keeping ads is the least possible option to make Japin free of cost.
+It is expected that Japin will earn some more money from showing ads than it will spend in Firebase bills, that more sum is its only revenue for now!

+* Who is LoneDev?\
+LoneDev is an independent app creator which is the alias for Aritra Mukherjee (LoneDev sounds a lot more cool!).
+I am a PhD scholar at Jadavpur University, India working on a thesis on robot vision and SLAM.

+### Vote of thanks
 First I would like to thank everyone (known and unknown) who supported me in making Japin a reality (directly or indirectly).
+ALert: the list may include aparently non living things!

+*